Women for Human Rights: WHR work model

-WHR works primarily with single women; inclusive of widows, wives of missing husbands, divorcees, unmarried women of 35 years age and above, as well as women separated yet not divorced from their husbands.
-WHR has developed various unique methods to give a strong voice to single women, so as to bring together widows of all categories from all sides of the conflict, to a level platform that is free from the shadows of caste, ethnicity or political background.
+WHR works primarily with single women; inclusive of widows, wives of missing husbands, divorcees, unmarried women of 35 years of age and older, as well as women separated yet not divorced from their husbands.
+WHR has developed various unique methods to give a strong voice to single women, so as to bring together widows of all categories from all sides of the conflict, on a level platform that is free from the shadows of caste, ethnicity or political background.
 WHR employs a well-structured strategic approach in order to ensure maximum effectiveness with which objectives are achieved.

-The basic strategic work model of WHR envisages changing of traditional stereotypes and mind-sets that bar widows from participating and accessing resources.
+The basic strategic work model of WHR envisages changing traditional stereotypes and mindsets that bar widows from participating and accessing resources.
 In addition to this, WHR also aims to change policies that are discriminatory against widows and provide them with their basic rights.
 The basic end to this is to bring about a widespread societal realization that widows make for valuable social capital.
-WHR's strategic plan focusses on five framework pillars:
+WHR's strategic plan focuses on five framework pillars: